jmrk7/railflow_docs_v2/docs/cicd-apps/teamcity.md

 If you cannot use TeamCity plugin for some reason, Railflow is also available as a [NPM command line tool](https://www.npmjs.com/package/railflow).
 You would install Railflow NPM package just like your would install any other NPM module.
 Railflow NPM package can be pre-installed on the TeamCity agent, or you can install it at run-time.
 :::

-:::tip Railflow node requirement
+:::tip Railflow NodeJS requirement
-Teamcity agents needs node 14 or higher.
+Teamcity agents needs NodeJS v14.17.0 or higher.
 :::

 To integrate a TeamCity project with Railflow, simply follow these steps